Nicholas Maciolek

 The Legal 500

-Nicholas Maciolek’s practice includes disputes relating to construction, engineering and infrastructure, energy and utilities, information technology, and professional negligence in both court and arbitration.
+Nicholas is an experienced advocate in both litigation and arbitration, both as sole counsel and as a junior.
+Nicholas’ practice includes disputes relating to construction, engineering and infrastructure, energy and utilities, information technology, and professional negligence in both court and arbitration.

-In addition to these specialist areas, he also acts in respect of a range of other general commercial disputes, with a particular focus on insurance related matters.
-Nicholas has been ranked as a ‘rising star’ in The Legal 500 since 2021, with clients commenting that he is “a very bright junior, he has a very good manner when being challenged – listens and reflects, but also has firm resolve” and “he is incredibly bright and his drafting is very clear and persuasive.
-I have found him a pleasure to work with”.
+He has recently been involved in a series of IT disputes involving complex, long-term projects ending in termination.
+In addition to these areas, he also acts in respect of a range of other general commercial disputes, with a particular focus on insurance-related matters.
+Nicholas has been ranked in the Legal 500 listings since 2021, and is currently tier 4/band 4 for construction disputes in both the Legal 500 and Chambers and Partners rankings, with clients commenting that he is “a very bright junior, he has a very good manner when being challenged – listens and reflects, but also has firm resolve” and “he is incredibly bright and his drafting is very clear and persuasive.
+I have found him a pleasure to work with.”

-Nicholas appears regularly in the High Court.
 In 2021 Nicholas was instructed as a junior in a leading case concerning liquidated damages before the Supreme Court, Triple Point Technology Limited v PTT Public Co Ltd [2021] UKSC 29.
-Other recent experience includes acting for a claimant joint venture in relation to a £50 million claim under a policy of insurance in respect of delay to the construction of biomass waste wood burning energy power plant, acting as sole counsel in a £7 million claim arising out of the termination of a contract for the inspection of fire doors across the UK, and acting as sole counsel in respect of a £5 million claim for negligent design and construction in a project for the erection of a state-of-the-art cancer research facility.
+Other more recent experience includes acting for a claimant joint venture in relation to a £50 million claim under a policy of insurance in respect of delay to the construction of biomass waste wood burning energy power plant, acting as sole counsel in a £7 million claim arising out of the termination of a contract for the inspection of fire doors across the UK, and acting as junior counsel in a £60 million claim concerning the termination of a contract for the provision of complex IT services in the pensions industry.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE

 Nicholas has experience of an extensive range of construction disputes, spanning from large and complex projects to residential works contracts.
-He has worked on disputes over defects, extensions of time, variations, loss and expense, and termination in respect of a range of projects from domestic and commercial construction to airport, railway, harbour and bridge engineering works.
+He has worked on disputes over defects, extensions of time, variations, loss and expense, and termination in respect of a range of projects from domestic and commercial construction to airport, roads, and railway engineering works.
+He has also worked on complex process engineering cases (involving canneries and medical research laboratories).
 Recent examples of his work include:

 INSURANCE AND GENERAL COMMERCIAL